 The legal element of selling or buying a property is regarded as a necessary evil, it’s expensive and it slows the transaction down.
-But if you’re planning on buying or selling a property then you’ll need a solicitor or a licensed conveyancer to help you.
-Choosing the right solicitor or conveyancer can be difficult, choosing the wrong one could cost you time and money; it could even cause the sale to fall through!
+If you’re planning on buying or selling a property then you’ll need a property solicitor or a licensed conveyancer to help you.
+Choosing the right solicitor/conveyancer can be difficult, choosing the wrong one could cost you time and money; it could even cause the sale to fall through!

-But maybe conveyancingpro.co.uk can help, we offer conveyancing advice and guides to help you find the best value conveyancing service.
-Our advice could help you choose the right solicitor, speed up your transaction and hold the deal together.
+We offer completely unbiased online conveyancing advice and guides to help you find the best value conveyancing service.
+Our advice could help you choose the right conveyancing solicitor, speed up your transaction and hold the deal together.

-British people are known for their stiff upper lip, when it comes to complaining, we don’t like to make a fuss.
-If you’ve received a poor level of service, do something about it!
-Learn how to complain about conveyancers/property solicitors.
-It’s also becoming increasingly common for conveyancers and property solicitors to be sued for professional negligence, but most conveyancing related complaints are simple misunderstandings (visit our conveyancing negligence page).
+We do offer advice on how to complain about conveyancers/property solicitors.
+It’s also becoming increasingly common for conveyancers and property solicitors to be sued for professional negligence, but most conveyancing related complaints are simple misunderstandings (learn more at our conveyancing negligence page).

 Frequently Asked Questions